Current Openings at RudieSec

 Must-haves:

-• Ability to translate modeling logic into implementable requirements (Python familiarity strongly preferred).
+• Ability to translate modeling logic into implementable requirements, with Python familiarity strongly preferred.

 Nice-to-haves: